Life Insurance

 There are two basic sub-categories of permanent life: Whole Life and Universal Life.
 The main difference between the two is that whole life is paid with regular payments, while universal offers flexible options for premium payments.

-Each of these sub-categories likewise has their own variations, based on their utility and how they accumulate value.
+Each of these sub-categories likewise has its own variations, based on their utility and how they accumulate value.
 One common version of Whole Life Insurance is Guaranteed Issue, which has limited (or no) underwriting and a small interest rate, all designed to for people with less-than-ideal health to gain final expense coverage.

 Universal Life Insurance Polices common variations include: